Folkestone Groomers Directory

 Making the Right Choice for Your Terrier

-Choosing between Hand-Stripping and clipping depends on multiple factors specific to your dog and situation.
+Choosing between hand-stripping and clipping depends on multiple factors specific to your dog and situation.
 Consider these key points when making your decision:

 Decision Factors